otp-encrypt-js/otp-encrypt-js/README.md

 ## Issues

-* It's an untested toy.
+* It's an untested librar.
 Don't bet your life on it.
 But it can be used to teach kids and minors about the importance of encryption.
-[Discussion about the library and one-time-pad encryption on Reddit](https://www.reddit.com/r/crypto/comments/uf4k2g/onetime_pad_encryption_what_are_the_downsides/).
+[Discussion about the library and one-time pad encryption on Reddit](https://www.reddit.com/r/crypto/comments/uf4k2g/onetime_pad_encryption_what_are_the_downsides/).
-* Exchanging one-time-pads is a problem.
+* Exchanging one-time pads is a problem.
 May be tackled with [nfc-json-transfer](https://github.com/eklem/nfc-json-transfer).
-* I haven't found a unique way of numbering/addressing the unicode emojis that will work cross unicode emoji versions, so then stuff won't encrypt/decrypt properly if you use different versions of the library.